The spectral decomposition of $|\theta|^2$: Introduction

 Curiously, the new bound \eqref{eq:hecke-equid-theta} is \emph{stronger} than the more straightforward estimate \eqref{eq:hecke-equid} in that $n^{-1/2}$ replaces $n^{-1/2+\vartheta}$.
 To put it another way, the strength of \eqref{eq:hecke-equid-theta} is comparable to that of \eqref{eq:hecke-equid} together with the assumption of the (unsolved) Ramanujan conjecture $\vartheta = 0$.
 We will explain this surprise shortly.

-Elementary theta functions have long been a cornerstone of the analytic theory of $L$-functions on $\GL_2$ owing to their appearance in the Shimura integral for the symmetric square (see \cite{Sh75}, \cite{MR533066}).
-Our motivation for studying the inner products $\langle |\theta|^2, \varphi \rangle$ is that asymptotic formulas such as \eqref{eq:hecke-equid-theta} turn out to be the global quantitative inputs to the method introduced in \cite{nelson-variance-73-2} for attacking the \emph{quantum variance} problem.
-That problem concerns the (initially quite mysterious) sums given by
+Before doing so, we summarize our interest in studying inner products involving $|\theta|^2$.
+Our original motivation was that asymptotic formulas such as \eqref{eq:hecke-equid-theta} turned out to be the global quantitative inputs to the method introduced and developed in \cite{nelson-variance-73-2, nelson-variance-II, nelson-variance-3} for attacking the \emph{quantum variance} problem.
+That problem concerns the sums given by

 for some ``nice enough family of automorphic forms'' $\mathcal{F}$ and fixed observables $\Psi_1,\Psi_2$, which we assume here for simplicity to be cuspidal.
 The asymptotic determination of \eqref{eq:qv-sums} when $\mathcal{F}$ consists of the Maass forms of eigenvalue bounded by some parameter $T \rightarrow \infty$ may be understood as a fundamental problem in semiclassical analysis (see for instance \cite[\S15.6]{2009arXiv0911.4312Z}, \cite[\S4.1.3]{MR3204186}, \cite{MR2651907} \cite{MR2103474}, \cite[\S1]{nelson-variance-73-2}).
 The method of \cite{nelson-variance-73-2} uses the theta correspondence to relate the sums \eqref{eq:qv-sums} to inner products roughly of the form